nickghughes/hop-stop/README.md

   formatted using regex found from a stack overflow post at https://stackoverflow.com/questions/8358084/regular-expression-to-reformat-a-us-phone-number-in-javascript.

-- Hop Stop's logo (seen on the site) was generated using the website www.freelogodesign.org.
+- Hop Stop's logo was generated using the website www.freelogodesign.org.